phalcon-orphanage/docs/en/tag.md

     $di = new FactoryDefault();

-    // Assign our new tag a definition so we can call it
+    // Assign our new tag a definition, so we can call it
     $di->set(
         'MyTags',
         function () {